Towards Disentangling Information Paths with Coded ResNeXt: Coded ResNeXt

 \subsection{The block}

 The typical ResNeXt block \cite{ResNeXt} is depicted in \cref{fig:arc}(a).
-It takes input $x\in\mathbb{R}^{C\times H\times W}$ ($C$ is the number of input channels and $H,W$ are the height and width of the input planes) and outputs $y$ of the same dimensions.
+It takes input $x\in\mathbb{R}^{C\times H\times W}$ ($C$ is the number of input channels and $H$, $W$ are the height and width of the input planes, respectively) and outputs $y$ of the same dimensions.
 It consists of $N$ paths/branches ($N$ is called cardinality in \cite{ResNeXt}).
-Each branch, which here is called \emph{sub-neural network} (subNN), performs transformations $\mathcal{T}_n, \; n\in\{1,\cdots N\}$ that are aggregated together with the input $x$, giving the block's output $y$:
+Each branch, which is called \emph{sub-neural network} (subNN) here, performs transformation $\mathcal{T}_n, \; n\in\{1,\cdots N\}$ which are all aggregated together with the input $x$, giving the block's output $y$: